Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 [![Course Controller](../images/pro/03-course-controller.png "Course controller settings.")](../images/pro/03-course-controller.png)

 When using the _Desktop Mode_ you have to make sure that _Desktop_ is chosen in the _Course Controller Setup_.
 For VR (and the possibility to switch to Desktop during runtime) choose _Advanced_.
-You do not have to make any changes on any other component on the _Course Controller_ game object, everything will be automateically configured.
+You do not have to make any changes on any other component on the _Course Controller_ game object, everything will be automatically configured.

 Second the _[INTERACTION_RIG_LOADER]_: